gary-archer/oauth.websample.final/README.md

 ### Design Variations

 Some companies may prefer to double hop all API calls via the Proxy API, so that tokens are never available to Javascript.\
-This may make stakeholders feel that security is better, though browser security with cookies is not perfect either.
+This may make stakeholders feel that security is better, though browser security with cookies is also imperfect.

 The sample could be easily adapted to double hop API calls, though this can result in some undesired behaviour.\
 In particular the Proxy API may need to change often and deal with more web concerns than it should.